theorychemyang/CNEO-QM-MM-Example/README.md

 ## Get PLUMED support for GROMACS that can run CNEO:

 We have a version of modified GROMACS v2024.3 which can be patched by [PLUMED 2.9.4](https://www.plumed.org/doc-v2.9/user-doc/html/gromacs-2024-3.html).
+Presently, please [find this version here](https://github.com/xzhao287/gromacs/tree/v2024.3_cneo).
+The procedure is the same as [using PLUMED to patch standard release of GROMACS](https://www.plumed.org/doc-v2.9/user-doc/html/_installation.html#Patching).

 ## Run a CNEO-QM/MM calculation with GROMACS and PySCF: